jamesponeal/phase-0-gps-1/jamesponeal-reflection.md

 Right now I think that I have a good handle on git, but I'm sure as I get into working on more complicated things with many files and collaborators I will be confused by some things.

 How was your first experience of pairing in a GPS?
-It was really good.
+It was really good and helped me better understand git and GitHub.
 It went really smooth and I'm looking forward to the rest of the peer-pairing and GPS sessions.